Commercial art gallery managers use artistic awareness, business acumen and interpersonal skills to ensure the smooth daily running of an art gallery

-- Many of the big galleries are based in London.
+- Many of the big galleries are based in London, Cardiff, Edinburgh and Glasgow.
 Some galleries have offices in regional centres in the UK, as well as internationally.
-In Scotland, for example, there is a growing and respected gallery sector with an international outlook.
 Smaller independent galleries are spread throughout the UK.

-- There is the possibility of travel, both nationally and internationally, supervising touring exhibitions, attending art fairs and auctions and promoting gallery activities and events.
+- There may be opportunities to travel, both nationally and internationally, to supervise touring exhibitions, attend art fairs and auctions and promote gallery activities and events.

-This area of work is open to all graduates, but the following degree subjects are particularly useful:
+Although commercial gallery management is open to all graduates, the following degree subjects are particularly useful:

 - modern languages.

-Entry without a degree may be possible, but it is unlikely unless you can demonstrate significant relevant work experience or specialised knowledge.
+Entry without a degree may be possible but is unlikely unless you can show significant relevant work experience or specialised knowledge.

-Commercial art galleries range in size enormously, from one-person outfits to large international organisations.
-Contemporary art galleries can have a short life span and small galleries can also come and go, often depending on the economic climate.
+Commercial art galleries range in size from one-person outfits to large international organisations.
+Contemporary art galleries can have a short lifespan and small galleries can also come and go, often depending on the economic climate.